-Baby name combining technique #1: Hyphenate
+Baby name-combining technique No. 1: Hyphenate

-Baby name combining technique #3: Using prefixes
+Baby name-combining technique No. 3: Using prefixes